-Comply with Health and Safety procedures, undertake a risk assessment
+Comply with Health and Safety procedures, undertake a risk assessment.

-Test Equipment.
+Test Equipment

-- Air pressure supply.
+- Air pressure supply

-- Test rig (see sketch below).
+- Test rig complete with pressure regulator (see sketch below)

-- Adaptors as necessary.
+- Connection adaptors as necessary.

-Procedure.
+Procedure

-- Ensure all valves operate correctly and the tank is in a fit condition to be pressurised. - Close all valves and remove outlet caps, outlet flanges e.g. top valve, bottom valve, airline valve. - If an aperture is not fitted with a valve, the blank flange should remain in place. - Safety relieve devices should not be removed. - Check an acceptable man-lid seal is fitted, close man-lid and tighten clamps. - Fit the test-rig to the airline valve. - Pressurise the tank slowly, keep watch and be prepared to shut-off pressure in the event of leak. - Hold the pressure, normally 1 bar pressure for a T11 tank, for minimum of 10 minutes. - While the tank is under pressure check for leaks around the man-lid, valves and fittings using a Leak Detection Fluid.
-This function should be performed by a qualified QC person trained in Bubble Leak Detection. - The preferred method for testing is to spray Leak Detection Fluid around external valves and flanges. - The internal part of the valve may be checked by pulling a bubble over the outlet.
-Do not contaminate the valve by allowing the ingress of leak detection fluid. - Keeping the foot-valve closed, open the outlet valve and leak test the internal opening of the foot-valve and external joints.
+- Ensure all valves operate correctly and the tank is in a fit condition to be pressurised - Close all openings and remove outlet caps, outlet flanges from top valve, bottom valve, airline valve - If an opening is not fitted with a valve, the blank flange should remain in place - Pressure relieve devices should not be removed during a leak test - Check an acceptable man-lid seal is fitted, close manlid and tighten clamps - Fit the test-rig to the airline valve - Pressurise the tank slowly, keep watch and be prepared to shut-off pressure in the event of leak - Hold the pressure, normally 1 bar maximum pressure for a T11 tank, for minimum of 10 minutes

-- Close the outlet valve and open the foot-valve.
-Leak test the internal opening of the outlet valve and external joints. - Fit the outlet cap (or plate).
-Open the foot-valve and outlet valve and leak test the cap or plate. - If the tank fails to hold pressure, identify leak positions and record findings on the repair estimate, or if the leak check is undertaken as part of a quality procedure or pre-trip inspection, rectify and re-test until satisfactory. - Fasteners should be tightened to the manufacturers recommended torque.
+- While the tank is under pressure check for leaks around the man-lid, flanges, valves and fittings using a Leak Detection Fluid.
+This function should be performed by a competent QC person trained in Leak Detection - The preferred method for testing is to spray Leak Detection Fluid around external valves and flanges - The internal part of the valve may be checked by pulling a bubble over the outlet.
+Do not contaminate the valve by allowing the ingress of leak detection fluid - Keeping the foot-valve closed, open the outlet valve and leak test the internal opening of the foot-valve and external joints - Close the outlet valve and open the foot-valve.
+Leak test the internal opening of the outlet valve and external joints - Fit the outlet cap (or plate).
+Open the foot-valve and outlet valve and leak test the cap or plate - If the tank fails to hold pressure, identify leak positions and record findings on the repair estimate, or if the leak check is undertaken as part of a quality procedure or pre-trip inspection, rectify and re-test until satisfactory - Fasteners should be tightened to the manufacturers recommended torque.